firelink-data/evolution/README.md

 ## Quick start

-If you install the program as explained above then by simply running the binary you will see the following helpful usage print:
+If you install the program as explained above then by simply running the binary you will see the following usage print:

 ```
-🦖 Evolve your fixed-length data files into Apache Parquet, fully parallelized!
+Efficiently evolve your old fixed-length data files into modern file formats.

 Usage: evolution.exe [OPTIONS] <COMMAND>